 - Hotel Provincial: Located centrally in the French Quarter, Hotel Provincial is a fantastic boutique hotel option that has spacious rooms in a very photogenic historic mansion (with one of the most beautiful courtyards in town).
 And as a bonus, it’s one of the most haunted hotels in New Orleans!
 Yay, fun!

 We really love to stay in Airbnbs when we travel but New Orleans has restrictions in place for certain areas.
-While we recommend you stay in the French Quarter it is heavily restricted, also short term holiday rentals in the Garden District are also illegal.
+In the French Quarter it is heavily restricted, and short term holiday rentals in the Garden District are also illegal.
 When looking for Airbnbs in New Orleans check they have a permit to operate.